kmwhite40/mac-dev-setup.sh/README.md

 ---

-🤖 *Generated and maintained with Claude Code*
+🤖 *Generated and maintained by Kevin White